Ivenyang/cocos-docs/manual/framework/native/template_containers/vector/en.md

 - Since: v3.0 beta
 - Language: C++

 In the older version of cocos2d-x, there are Dictionary, Array, Set and some other containers.
-But now,in the latest version, we can use some new containers to replace it, for example we can use `cocos2d::Vector<T>` instead of `cocos2d::Array`.
-We could easily find that it's more closer to the STL style of c++, where we use `std::vector` to do the same work.
+But now,since cocos2d-x v3.0 beta, we provide a few brand new template containers for handling aggregation object manipulation.
+For example we can use `cocos2d::Vector<T>` instead of `cocos2d::Array`.
+It is STL-like style and more c++ friendly.

-The `Vector` doesn't inherit from class `Object`,and there is no create function for `Vector`.

-In the new container `Vector`, there are some operation functions.
-We can copy or move our data to the vector just use the constructors.

-In this version, we can use `Vector` like:
+Actually the internal implementation data structure is std::vector<T> which is the standard sequence container of STL.

+The new `Vector` class is a template class which only supports CCObject descendant object pointer as it's elements.
+No others data type or primitives are not allowed.
+Because we integrate the memory management model of cocos2d-x into `Vector`.

+In this documentation, we will cover the basic usage of Vector<T> and we will also point out the pitfalls and traps of the new container.

+We can create a object pointer of Vector<Object*> and add a sprite pointer object to it:

 ```cpp
 auto sp0 = Sprite::create();